On The Average-Case Complexity of Shellsort: Abstract

 \section{Abstract}

-We prove a lower bound expressed in the increment sequence on the average-case complexity (number of inversions which is proportional to the running time) of Shellsort.
+We prove a lower bound expressed in the increment sequence on the average-case complexity of the number of inversions of Shellsort.
 This lower bound is sharp in every case where it could be checked.
+A special case of this lower bound yields the general Jiang-Li-Vit\'anyi lower bound.
 We obtain new results e.g. determining the average-case complexity precisely in the Yao-Janson-Knuth 3-pass case.